 We welcome all feedback and suggestions - please contact us at firstname.lastname@example.org to let us know what you think.

-Any type of component, be it a class or a function, has three lifecycle stages.
-These are mounting, updating, and unmounting and each lifecycle stage has two phases.
-These are rendering and committing, the rendering phase is when the component is either being created or re-rendered, the rendering phase will be pure and have no side effects.
-This means that there will be no changes in state during this phase.
-This is how the component can be added or updated in the virtual Dom without any diffing or reconciliation interrupting the process.
-However, this phase can be paused, aborted or restarted by React if it needs to.
-In the commit phase, React will allow DOM interactions, side effects and the scheduling of updates at the end of it.
+- [Narrator] Any type of component, be it a class or a function has three lifecycle stages.
+These are mounting, updating and mounting, and each lifecycle stage has two phases.
+These are rendering and committing.
+The rendering phase is when the component is either being created or rear-ended.
+The rendering phase will be pure and have no side effects.
+This means that there will be no changes in state join this phase.
+This is how the component can be added or updated in the virtual DOM without any diffing or reconciliation interrupting the process.
+However, this phase can be paused aborted or restarted by reacting if it needs to.
+In the commit phase, reactable allow DOM interactions side effects and the scheduling of updates at the end of it.
 This is also the usual place to make network calls.
-In the mounting stage during the rendering phase, a class component would call its constructor and then its render method.
-For a functional component, the render in the return is interpreted.
-At the end of the rendering phase, the component enters the commit phase, reconciliation occurs, and the actual DOM is updated.
-At the end of the commit phase, the component flags that is mounted inside effects like setting state can be done to update the component.
-In the updating stage, three things can generally cause a component to re-render.
-These are new props being supplied to the component, its state or context being updated correctly, or force update been called, all of this practice is widely discouraged.
-The component re-renders with the new values when in the different algorithm and then passes into the commit phase.
-Reconciliation occurs updating the actual DOM and then the component flags that is updated and a lot of side effects in DOM manipulation to occur.
-In the unmounting stage, there is obviously no need for render face.
-The component flags that it's about to unmount which allows any cleanup that is needed to be done before it is destroyed.
-The implementation of component lifecycle is in the app was restricted to class components until the one with hooks was released.
-This let us have access to the lifecycle of functional components.
+In the mountain stage, join the rendering phase, a class component would call its constructor and then its render method for a functional component, the render and the return is interpreted.
+At the end of the rendering phase, the component enters the commit phase, reconciliation occurs and the actual DOM is updated.
+At the end of the commit phase, the component flags that is mounted and side-effects like setting state can be done to update the component.
+In the updating stage, three things can generally cause a component to rerender.
+These are new props being supplied to the component it state or context being updated correctly or false update being called.
+All of this practice is widely discouraged.
+The component rerenders with the new values, running the different algorithm and then passes into the commit phase.
+Reconciliation occurs updating the actual DOM and then the component flags that is updated and allows side-effects and Dominic simulation to occur.
+In the amounting stage, there is obviously no need for a render phase.
+The component flags that it's about to amount which allows any cleanup that is needed to be done before it is destroyed.
+The implementation of component life cycles in react was restricted to class components until the one with hooks was released.
+Let's let us have access to the lifecycle of functional components.